Neutron: Atomic nucleus

 Neutrons are a necessary constituent of any atomic nucleus that contains more than one proton.
-Interacting protons have a mutual electromagnetic repulsion that is stronger than their attractive nuclear interaction, so proton-only nuclei are unstable (see diproton and neutron–proton ratio).
+As a result of their positive charges, interacting protons have a mutual electromagnetic repulsion that is stronger than their attractive nuclear interaction, so proton-only nuclei are unstable (see diproton and neutron–proton ratio).
 Neutrons bind with protons and one another in the nucleus via the nuclear force, effectively moderating the repulsive forces between the protons and stabilizing the nucleus.
+Heavy nuclei carry a large positive charge, hence they require "extra" neutrons to be stable.